ChandieFae/rws-tcappliancehvacrepair/service-area.md

 ---
 layout: default
-title: Service Area
+title: Locations
-description: T&C Appliance/HVAC Repair proudly serves Burlington, Durham, and nearby areas in North Carolina.
+description: T&C Appliance/HVAC Repair is proudly located in Burlington, and Durham North Carolina.
-message: We provide local in-home service in and around Burlington and Durham.
-Don’t see your town?
-Reach out and ask!
+message: We provide local residential Appliance and HVAC Repair Services in and around Burlington NC and Durham NC.
----

 # 📍 Service Area

 T&C Appliance/HVAC Repair is based in North Carolina and provides **in-home HVAC and appliance repair** in the following locations: